lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

     t_exp = (500.0, "ks")
     e = cspec.generate_energies(t_exp)

-If one has already loaded a :class:`~soxs.instrument.AuxiliaryResponseFile`, then one can also generate a :class:`~soxs.spectra.base.ConvolvedSpectrum` by simply multiplying the ARF by a :class:`~soxs.spectra.base.Spectrum` object:
+If one has already loaded a :class:`~soxs.response.AuxiliaryResponseFile`, then one can also generate a :class:`~soxs.spectra.base.ConvolvedSpectrum` by simply multiplying the ARF by a :class:`~soxs.spectra.base.Spectrum` object: